 Finally, our parents voted in a President who promised to make a Poll tax amendment happen (with just a little helpful persuasion from one MLK).
 JFK stepped in to the ring, and, making good on his promise, hectored the Congress to send the poll tax abolishing amendment on to the states, which it did, and which was summarily ratified in a little over a year.
 Sometimes it just takes an Amendment.
 Please people, pick up on our parents’ pluck and perseverance and powerfully, peacefully, with a positive petition for a Constitutional cure, to govern ourselves purposefully and proudly, make this happen.
 Money makes mockery of democracy.
 All it takes is for us to exercise our First Amendment right to petition our government and call for the amendment we need to get money out of our elections, once and for all.
 And that will make a whole lot of positive change possible.
 It is THE, crucial, first step.

 The Amendments we have just been discussing were the crowning culmination of generational perseverance.
 Truth and Justice will always win eventually.
 But we don’t have to wait around for some magical tipping point.
 Our parents weren’t about to be denied the basic right to vote if they were going to be forced to fight in a war they did not believe in.
 They knew the power of the vote was needed to end the insanity of the Viet Nam disaster.
-So back to the Constitution they went and got themselves an Amendment to settle the issue fairly. “old enough to die, old enough to vote” became a demand that couldn’t be denied.
+So back to the Constitution they went and got themselves an Amendment to settle the issue fairly.
+“If you are old enough to die for your country, then you are old enough to vote!” became a demand that couldn’t be denied.

 Not until the Supremes got involved.
 They yet again, as if scripted by the same sadistic satirist stymied themselves into a logical impossibility (see a pattern here, maybe?
 If not, check out section: Supreme Problem.)

 For reasons unknown, a state attorney general or two will challenge Congressional Acts, maybe, just because they can, sometimes…?
 And sadly, again, it all goes back to the inherent inadequacy of Article I, Section 4.
-As we have pointed out, the Framers’, having little or no practical experience, left the logistics of elections by sort of punting it to the state legislatures to figure out and run.
+As we have pointed out, the Framers’, left the logistics of elections by sort of punting it to the state legislatures to figure out and run.
 But they left the Congress the ultimate authority over election “Regulations” in the 2nd clause of Section 4.

 Of course, this resulted in an unworkable situation for states to potentially be required to administer 2 separate sets of ballots for voters 18 to 21 years of age.
 Our parents would have none of this vote splitting silliness.
 Once again, the only recourse left was a constitutional amendment.
 Our parents demanded that voting rights of citizens not be denied those old enough to be asked to make the ultimate sacrifice.
 In just about the time of a term of a healthy human pregnancy, from the time Nixon signed the Act, including the Supreme Court’s fumble, the amendment was proposed and, the 24th Amendment was ratified by the required 38 states.

 The lesson here is that citizen involvement works.
 It really works.
 And, it can be quick, if we citizens say it must be so.
 Our parents showed us this by example, and we can do it too.
 It only requires a simple exercise of our First Amendment right to petition.
-Three signed copies: send one to your Representative in your State House of Representatives, and send one to your State Senator via good old US mail, and keep one copy for yourself (show your friends and post on-line in social media?).
+Two signed copies: send one to your Representative in your State House of Representatives, and send one to your State Senator via good old US mail, and for good measure, make a copy for yourself (show your friends and post on-line in social media?).
 Go for it.
-It’s completely free and easy; no donations, no rallies, no negativity.
+It’s completely free and easy.
+No donations.
+No rallies.
+No negativity.